jetistyum/laradock/README.md

 * mount folder to access logs from host `- ./logs/php-fpm/:/tmp/xdebug_log`

-### Setting paths mapping in you IDE
+### Setting path mapping in you IDE

-As this is remote debugging and IDE and debugger are on separate machines you'll have to supply IP, port and filesystem paths mappings to your IDE.
+As this is remote debugging and IDE and debugger are on separate machines you'll have to supply IP, port and filesystem path mapping to your IDE.

 #### IP